hashicorp/terraform-website/content/source/docs/enterprise/before-installing/cluster-architecture.html.md

 There is a direct relationship between a cluster's total resources and the amount of work it can do concurrently.

-By default, each Terraform run is allocated 512MB of RAM which has the majority of the impact upon the ability to schedule new Terraform runs.
+Run concurrency is usually limited by memory.
+By default, each Terraform run is allocated 512MB of RAM, and a cluster can schedule new runs as long as one of its instances has enough memory available.

 To calculate how big a cluster should be, a customer needs to first decide how many concurrent Terraform runs they require.
 For instance, if they need to be able to execute 100 runs simultaniously, then the cluster needs to have at least 50GB of RAM available for runs.
 Because the services that run the Terraform Enterprise application run also share that memory, we suggest adding 16GB to the number.
 So in this case, the cluster would require 66GB of RAM. **The most common way to achieve at least 66GB of cluster RAM is a pool of 5 secondary instances and 3 primary instances, all with 16GB of RAM**.